Bandwidth/bandwidth-cli/README.md

 usage:
 ```
-default                                 //list all defaults
+bandwidth default                                 //list all defaults
-default <default-name>                  //print the value of a particular default
+bandwidth default <default-name>                  //print the value of a particular default
-default <default-name> <default value>  //set a new default
+bandwidth default <default-name> <default value>  //set a new default
-default -d <default-name>               //delete a default
+bandwidth default -d <default-name>               //delete a default
 ```

 switches/options